alejandroLoz/customilyPublic/README.md

 ## Prerequisites
 Before starting this test we recommend to have a minumum understanding of how Customily works.
 - As you already went through the interveiew you should already know the basiscs (what Customily is used for), now you should learn a bit about Customily's admin panel and [this video](https://www.youtube.com/watch?v=0EvFyV063Po) will help you out with that.
-- Once that you have an understanding of what you can do with Customily's admin panel, you'd need to how our javascript library ([customily.js](https://app.customily.com/customily.js) ) works and we have a video for that as well :) Follow [this video](https://www.youtube.com/watch?v=nFA4rfmzXqk) that refers to [this example](https://app.customily.com/example.html) so you can learn how to use some of our library's function.
+- Once that you have an understanding of what you can do with Customily's admin panel, you'll need to know how our javascript library ([customily.js](https://app.customily.com/customily.js) ) works and we have a video for that as well :) .Follow [this video](https://www.youtube.com/watch?v=nFA4rfmzXqk) that refers to [this example](https://app.customily.com/example.html) so you can learn how to use some of our library's function.

 ## Test

 For this test you need to create a javascript application that does what's listed below.
 We encourage the use of js and css frameworks and/or libraries, if the app runs on IE11 is definitly a plus

+The app should:
-- Gets all the products for the user `frontEndDev` via the API.
+- Get all the products for the user `frontEndDev` via the API.
 Keep in mind that this is now shown or mentioned in the videos above.
 The two calls that you need to make are exemplified in this POSTMAN example.
-Take into account that you'll need to authenitcate first so you can properly call GetProductsFromTo
+Take into account that you'll need to authenitcate first so you can properly call `GetProductsFromTo`

 - List them as follows: